 With DeployHQ, you can install the DeployHQ Agent which will allow access to servers within a VPN.
-In order to be able to take advantage of the DeployHQ agent in your account, you'll need to have the addon enabled on your account.
+In order to be able to take advantage of the DeployHQ agent in your account, you'll need to be subscribed to an appropriate plan.

 In order to set up the agent, you'll need be running Ruby 2.2.x or above on a server within your network.

 The agent acts as a proxy, therefore it only needs to be installed on a single machine